MiMoText/MiMoTextBase_Tutorial/pages/tutorial/optional.md

 ```
 OPTIONAL
 : If the optional part does not match, it creates no bindings but does not eliminate the solution.

-Second Term
-: This is one definition of the second term.
-: This is another definition of the second term.
 ```

 [Previous](./limit.html){: .btn-primary} [Next](./bind.html){: .btn-primary}